-The samples are taken at the wholesale level and cover both imported and domestic products.
+The samples are taken mostly at the wholesale level, but are also taken at market places, in shops and at the production sites.
+The samples cover both imported and domestic products.
 The inspectors send the samples to the laboratory.
 Procedures have been established for the distribution of results from the laboratory to the NFSA.
 There are also guidelines for inspection procedures and on how to follow up residues of pesticides that are detected.
-Where pesticide residues are detected in food and the level is found to be higher than the MRL ('Guidance document on analytical quality control and method validation procedures for pesticides residues analysis in food and feed', SANTE/11945/2015 30 November-1 December 2015 rev. 0), the NFSA follows the EFSA's model for chronic and acute risk assessment and considers whether the residue level is a risk to the consumer.
+Where pesticide residues are detected in food and the level is found to be higher than the MRL ('Guidance document on analytical quality control and method validation procedures for pesticides residues analysis in food and feed'), the NFSA follows the EFSA's model for chronic and acute risk assessment and considers whether the residue level is a risk to the consumer.
 If the residue level found is higher than the MRL and the residue is considered to be a risk to the consumer, the rapid alert process is triggered.